 Would you send your child to a single sex school?
 Or are you co-ed all the way?

-Big NO for single sex education from me.
+It’s a big NO for single sex education from me.
 If we want children to feel equal in society and to be able to equip themselves with dealing with all genders, then co-ed is the way to go.
 Single sex schools, in my opinion, increases sexism and impairs the development of interpersonal skills.
 It’s a very outdated system which was brought in a million years ago probably to originally address religious beliefs or the opinion that ‘genders learn differently’.
 I personally feel single sex schools breed inequality.

 I’m still glad I went through co-ed schooling, and had guys I counted as my best friends growing up.
 And this might say more about hormonal young adult behaviour, but more often than not, the people I know who went to single-sex schools are the ones who went CRAZY when they finally had full-time exposure to the opposite sex…